OfficeDev/microsoft-teams-sample-todo/README.md

 # Microsoft Teams 'Todo List' sample tab app

 This is an example [tab app for Microsoft Teams](https://aka.ms/microsoftteamstabsplatform).
-When it is added to a channel, it provides a basic task manager which integrates with your personal Outlook Tasks.
-* Its purpose is to illustrate how simple it is to convert an existing web app into a Microsoft Teams tab app.
-Take a look at the [code diff between the 'before' and 'after' branches](https://github.com/OfficeDev/microsoft-teams-sample-todo/compare/85ac809a2b52b528e8323a0a14e419afca21da12...9a1224eb276fa15a76f9e4882c4abe5ae8b68a99).
+The point of this sample to illustrate how simple it is to convert an existing web app into a Microsoft Teams tab app.
+The existing web app, [**TodoMVC for React**](https://github.com/tastejs/todomvc/tree/gh-pages/examples/typescript-react), provides a basic task manager which integrates with your personal Outlook Tasks.
+With only a few minor modifications, this web view can be added to a channel as a tab app.
+Take a look at the [code diff between the 'before' and 'after' branches](https://github.com/OfficeDev/microsoft-teams-sample-todo/compare/85ac809a2b52b528e8323a0a14e419afca21da12...9a1224eb276fa15a76f9e4882c4abe5ae8b68a99) to see what changes were made.

-* This is not a realistic example of a team collaboration app.
+> **Note:** This is not a realistic example of a team collaboration app.
 The tasks shown belong to the user's individual account and not to a shared team account.

-* For more information on developing experiences for Microsoft Teams, please review the Microsoft Teams [developer documentation](https://msdn.microsoft.com/en-us/microsoft-teams/index).
+**For more information on developing experiences for Microsoft Teams, please review the Microsoft Teams [developer documentation](https://msdn.microsoft.com/en-us/microsoft-teams/index).**

 ## Prerequisites